seanpierce/api.mississippirecords.net/README.md

 # PHP/ Lumen API

-This project contains the source code for  PHP web API developed using the Lumen framework.
-Dependencies are managed with Composer.
+This project contains the source code for  PHP web API developed using the Lumen framework with the Eloquent ORM.
+Dependencies are managed using Composer.

 ## Usage